 I love talking with people about disaster preparedness and survival.
-The one issue which almost always comes up is bugging out.
+The one issue that almost always comes up is bugging out.

-Somewhere along the line, people got the idea that they will grab their Bug Out Bag and flee into the wilderness or some secluded location at the first sign of danger.
+Somewhere along the line, people got the idea that they would grab their Bug Out Bag and flee into the wilderness or some secluded location at the first sign of danger.

-Yes, I strongly believe that everyone should know how to survive in the wilderness and be able to live off the land with minimal supplies.
+Yes, I firmly believe everyone should know how to survive in the wilderness and live off the land with minimal supplies.

 Everyone should also have a Bug Out Bag packed in case disaster strikes (get a Complete Bug Out Bag Checklist here)